mckim2020/Stopwatch/README.md

 # Stopwatch
 Implement a stopwatch via Atmega128a!

-Additional precise descriptions will be added when mckim becomes a "OBLOMOV"
+Additional precise descriptions will be added when mckim becomes an "OBLOMOV"